Richmond Times-Dispatch: Photography

 In August 2019, the RTD publicized on its pages a large book of photos and text relating to the history of the Richmond Times-Dispatch newspaper, offering a substantial discount to online readers.
 Staff photographer Bob Brown was asked to write about his long association with the newspaper, and his resulting article was "The Summer of '69".

 Controversy

-On July 12, 2006, Richmond-based news magazine Style Weekly ran a cover story titled "Truth and Consequences," a piece that took a look at the Times-Dispatchs operations as the paper settled into its first year with new management.
-The report described new editor Glenn Proctor, who took over Nov.
-14, 2005, as an "inelegant, blunt and harsh critic — to the point of saying, repeatedly, that some reporters' work 'sucks.'"
-The piece described a newsroom teetering on the edge, preparing for promised changes — such as possible layoffs, fewer pages and combined sections — that eventually were realized.
+On July 12, 2006, Richmond-based news magazine Style Weekly ran a cover story titled "Truth and Consequences", a piece that took a look at the Times-Dispatchs operations as the paper settled into its first year with new management.
+The report described new editor Glenn Proctor, who took over on November 14, 2005, as an "inelegant, blunt and harsh critic—to the point of saying, repeatedly, that some reporters' work 'sucks.
+The piece described a newsroom teetering on the edge, preparing for promised changes—such as possible layoffs, fewer pages and combined sections—that eventually were realized.
 On April 2, 2009, the Times-Dispatch cut 90 jobs, laying off 59 workers, including 28 newsroom jobs.
 Proctor left the paper in 2011.

-The front page of the Times-Dispatchs August 14, 2011 Sunday paper consisted entirely of a Wells Fargo advertisement, commemorating said bank's acquisition of Wachovia properties in Virginia.